 Floating Floor Installation

 Laminate flooring comes in planks, rectangles and squares, but it all installs in similar fashion to create a “floating floor.”
 It’s not going to fly off like a magic carpet, but the laminate does not attach to the subfloor beneath.
-Instead, the pieces feature tongue-and-groove assembly that snap together to create a solid surface.
-Laminate flooring manufacturers bill their products as do-it-yourself friendly, and if you’re experienced with power saws and can measure and cut precisely, you’ll have no problem installing one.
+Instead, the pieces feature tongue-and-groove assembly and are snapped together to create a solid surface.
+Laminate flooring manufacturers bill their products as do-it-yourself friendly, and if you’re experienced with power saws and are able to measure and cut precisely, you’ll have no problem installing one.

 This type of flooring requires a vapor barrier.
 Like the laminate itself, barrier products range from inexpensive polyethylene sheeting to dense poly-foam padding that helps deaden sound between floors.
 The most user-friendly laminate comes with a dense poly-foam pad already attached to the planks, which reduces installation time.
-Pergo makes a number of laminate options that come with attached pads and you may want to consider this when evaluating Pergo versus laminate flooring made by other manufacturers.
+Pergo makes a number of laminate options that come with attached pads, which you may want to consider when evaluating Pergo versus laminate flooring made by other manufacturers.

 Caring for a Laminate Floor

 Laminate floors need special care, but it’s not difficult to keep them looking good.
 Dry mops, with disposable static sheets, are available in supermarkets and hardware stores.
 Don’t wet-mop your laminate floor, which can allow water to run between the planks and cause the fiberboard to swell.
-Vacuuming and sweeping works well for removing daily dust, and when you need a more thorough cleaning, try spraying a laminate floor cleaner on a dry mop.
-Keep in mind that laminate only looks like wood; don’t apply wood polish, which can make dull the surface.
+Vacuum or sweep to remove daily dust, and when you need a more thorough cleaning, try spraying a laminate floor cleaner on a dry mop.
+Keep in mind that laminate only looks like wood; don’t apply wood polish, which can dull the surface.